 How many questions is the Neuroradiology Board Exam?

 What topics are covered on the Neuroradiology Board Exam?

-Topics include: The exam is divided into 3 sections: Brain, Spine, and Head & Neck
+Topics include: 3 sections: Brain, Spine, and Head & Neck

 Our question bank for the Neuroradiology Board Exam covers four Cognitive Difficulty Levels:

 - Ears Nose and Throat - 29 questions

 - Eyes - 28 questions